Russia's Pussy Riot: Unmasked and on trial

 Back in Russia, Pussy Riot’s supporters, friends and family say the judiciary is not independent and fear the worst.

 “There is no hope in this court.
-It is an especially organized tribunal to put pressure on the any manifestation of opposition in the country,” Stanislav Samutsevich said.
+It is an especially organised tribunal to put pressure on the any manifestation of opposition in the country,” Stanislav Samutsevich said.

-Additional reporting by Jan Lopatka in Prague; Writing by Alissa de Carbonnel; Editing by Timothy Heritage and Peter Graff